initstring/evil-ssdp/README.md

 # Overview
 This tool responds to SSDP multicast discover requests, posing as a generic UPNP device on a local network.
 Your spoofed device will magically appear in Windows Explorer on machines in your local network.
 Users who are tempted to open the device are shown a configurable webpage.
 By default, this page will load a hidden image over SMB, allowing you to capture or relay their NTLM password hash.

-This works on Windows 10 systems (even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.
+This works against Windows 10 systems (even if they have disabled NETBIOS and LLMNR) and requires no existing credentials to execute.

 ![Demo Video](ssdp.mp4)